 Découpage is a craft/art form that is very old.
 I became aware of decoupage as an art form by reading about it in an encyclopedia.
 The article aroused my curiosity and on reading that the method is to paste cut-out pictures or dried flowers and leaves on a wooden surface embedded in varnish I decided to experiment.
 I am talking of the early 1970s when Google and the internet were nonexistent.
 Art and craft material were also difficult to lay our hands-on.
 This was the era when if you wanted to paint on canvas you either made it yourself or sanded a hardboard and prepared the surface.
 But luckily we got a lot of magazines every month and the local ‘kabadiwala’ (junk dealer) was a big help.
 In Allahabad, I also bought some discarded glossy magazines left by visiting overseas relatives from the Anglo Indian Colony in Civil Lines.
 Another major source was greeting cards.

-So with a pair of scissors, glue and varnish I had a field day decorating any material for a base, I could lay my hands on.
+So with a pair of scissors, glue, and varnish, I had a field day decorating any material for a base, I could lay my hands on.
 This was fun.
-I used tiles, wooden tea boxes, cigar boxes, glass, plastic and ceramic.
+I used tiles, wooden tea boxes, cigar boxes, glass, plastic, and ceramic.
 I experimented by raising the pictures painting backgrounds and layering the pictures and spent the rest of the years imparting this information to various groups.

 Towards the end of the 18th century, because of the industrial revolution, etching and engraving made duplication of prints much easier.
-So Biblical images, reproductions of famous art works were now widely used.
-By the 20th century more secular themes became popular.
-In fact it became quite a fashion for titled ladies to pursue it as an accomplishment.
+So Biblical images, reproductions of famous artworks were now widely used.
+By the 20th century, more secular themes became popular.
+In fact, it became quite a fashion for titled ladies to pursue it as an accomplishment.

 Paintings by our students